Tri3st/nedconvert/nedconvert/README.md

 ### Main Screen with layout and images (top and bottom)

+LAYOUT:

     - Inlay with
       - Two menu tabs
       - Login information - login will be done with supabase (free database)
       - center view
         - TOP
           - INPUT SECTION
-              - two input on the eft
+              - two input on the left
-                - type of currency
+                - type of currency (select)
                 - ammount
               - two inputs on the right
-                - type of currency
+                - type of currency (select)
-                - ammount
+                - ammount (read only)
-              - symbol in the middle
+              - symbol in the middle to convert
           - RESULTS SECTION
             - result of currency exchange for the left
             - result of currency exchange for the right